miquels/webnis/webnis-server/README.lua.md

 result = auth_function(request)
 returnobject,status = auth_function(request)
 ```
-The passed in `request` table contains an `request.username` and an
+The passed in `request` table contains a `request.username` and a
 `request.password`.
 These are the username/password query parameters passed
 in in the POST body of the request.
-It also contains an `request.domain`
+It also contains a `request.domain`
 value which is the webnis domain for this request.
 Any additional query
-parameters are also available (for example, "service" or "remote").
+parameters are also available (for example, `service` or `remote`).

 Return value
 ------------